By ANNA TAN

 When you want to assign someone a stretched assignment, it is crucial to have a good understanding of the person’s capabilities and constraints.
 Conducting an assessment will reveal personal and environmental challenges where critical intervention and support can be provided.

-A proven approach to sustaining stretch is the ACS framework from CCL (Centre for Creative Leadership).
+A proven approach to sustaining stretch is the ACS framework from the Centre for Creative Leadership (CCL).

-In short, ACS advocates three core elements, namely: assessment, challenge and support to be present to create rapid growth without having to go to the panic zone.
+In short, ACS advocates three core elements – assessment, challenge and support – to be present to create rapid growth without having to go to the panic zone.

-By adjusting the pressure on turning on the optimal heat can result in creative tension, a phrase coined by Dr Peter Senge, referring to a “situation where disagreement or discord ultimately gives rise to better ideas or outcomes.”
+By adjusting the pressure and turning on the optimal heat, it can result in creative tension, a phrase coined by Dr Peter Senge, referring to a “situation where disagreement or discord ultimately gives rise to better ideas or outcomes”.

-For you talents out there, don’t be stuck with New Year resolutions which you broke and then repeat year after year.
+For you talents out there, don’t be stuck with resolutions that you broke and then repeat year after year.

 To get out of your comfort zone, start by asking; “What needs to change?
 Why do you want the change?
 What do you get out of it?
 What if you don’t change?
 How do you make the change?”